 Also, it’s a fact that not everyone is susceptible to hypnosis.
 Some people seem to possess a trait called “hypnotizability” that, like other traits, varies greatly among individuals.
 To be successfully hypnotized, a person must want to undergo the process voluntarily and also possess at least a moderate degree of hypnotizability.

-Even highly hypnotizable people may not benefit from hypnotherapy, and single sessions of hypnosis usually do not produce lasting results.
+Even highly hypnotizable people may not benefit from hypnotherapy, and a single session of hypnosis usually does not produce lasting results.
 Often, a person will have to undergo a series of hypnotic procedures to reinforce whatever constructive suggestions may be given.

 The most frequent clinical uses of hypnosis include: breaking bad habits, overcoming insomnia, recalling forgotten experiences, and as an anesthetic for managing pain.